Deci-AI/super-gradients/documentation/source/ObjectDetection.md

 # Object Detection

 Object detection is a core task in computer vision that allows to detect and classify bounding boxes in images.
+It's been gaining popularity and ubiquity extremely fast since the first breakthroughs in Deep Learning and was able to advance a wide range of companies, including the medical domain, surveillance, smart shopping, etc.
+It comes as no surprise considering that it covers two basic needs in an end-to-end manner: to find all present objects and to assign a class to each one of them, while cleverly dealing with the background and its dominance over all other classes.
+Due to this, most recent research publications dedicated to object detection focus on a good train-off between accuracy and speed.
+In SuperGradients, we aim to collect such models and make them very convenient and accessible to you, so that try any one of them interchangeably.

 ## Implemented models